mohamedidrisssalhi/OLDReal-timeChatApplication/README.md

 # Real-timeChatApplication
 draft
-this is the project i chose to work on
+this is the project we chose to work on